 Who can tour the Supreme Court of Virginia?
 Anyone!
 We often host groups of students from fourth grade through high school, as well as adult groups.
-For the best visitor experience, we recommend groups of not more than twenty people, but please note we cannot accommodate groups of more than forty.
-For large groups, we suggest splitting into multiple smaller groups and rotating between the Supreme Court of Virginia and one of the Capitol area’s other highlights, including the Capitol Building and the Executive Mansion.
+For large groups, we suggest splitting into multiple groups and rotating between the Supreme Court of Virginia and one of the Capitol area’s other highlights, including Capitol Square, the Capitol Building and the Executive Mansion.

 When can I come for a tour?
-Tours may be conducted between 9:00 AM and 4:00 PM, Monday through Friday, except when the building is closed for state and federal holidays.
-We require at least 24 hours’ notice to schedule tours, and tours cannot be conducted when the courtroom is in use, including but not limited to court sessions and writ panels.
+Tours may be conducted between 9:00 AM and 3:00 PM, Monday through Friday, except when the building is closed for state and federal holidays.
+Tours cannot be conducted when the courtroom is in use, including but not limited to court sessions and writ panels.
 For those dates, visit the Supreme Court of Virginia Calendar.
+We require at least 24 hours’ notice to schedule tours.

 What happens when I get there for my tour?
 When you arrive for your tour, please enter through the front door, at 100 North Ninth Street, Richmond, Virginia.
 You will need to pass through a security screening, where you will be met by your tour guide.
 Visitors may not bring weapons into the court building.